Spring Drum Retreat: 10-12 October 2025

 Learning in this environment will do wonders for your drumming: the djembe always repays the time you invest in it.
 A weekend of drumming will challenge you in terms of stamina and retention, as well as the content you tackle.
 You’ll actually notice the difference in your playing most after the event – Your technique will have improved remarkably and you will find your ear can pick up the polyrhythms more clearly.

-♪ Dance with Appiah and Jacqui!
+♪ Dance with Appiah & K Nortey

 ♪ Testimonial